bgachara/bgachara.github.io/posts/rust_ref.md

 ### Functions as parameters

-- can pass functions as parameters with the *fn* pointer primitive
-- type signature takes the form fn(T) -> T
+- One can pass functions as parameters with the *fn* pointer primitive.
+Type signature takes the form fn(T) -> T

 ```rust